alexirpan/alexirpan.github.io/_posts/2019-01-28-alphastar.markdown

 quickly given DeepMind hoodies to cover the TeamLiquid logo, to disguise they were SC2 pro players.

+To be fair, the question was never whether DeepMind had positive results.
+It was always going to be about how good those results would be, and on that front, I was surprised.

 The Aftershock
 -----------------------------------------------

-However, I am a bit surprised at how fast they got an agent on par with top players.
 A few months after the AlphaGo match, I got into a conversation with someone about AGI timelines.
-(Because, of course, whenever ML does something new, people start asking about AGI.)
-They thought it was close and I thought it wasn't, and as an exercise they asked what would change my mind.
+(Because, of course, whenever ML does something new, there are some people who like to ask what it means for AGI.)
+They thought AGI was happening very soon, and I thought it wasn't, and as an exercise they asked what would change my mind.

 I told them that given that DeepMind was working on Starcraft 2, if they beat a pro player within a year, I'd have to seriously revise my assumptions on the pace of ML progress.
 I thought it would take more like five years, maybe ten.

-DeepMind did it in about two and a half years.

-It's something that I'll have to think about more.
-On one hand, this is not the first time AI's been shown to solve something I thought it couldn't solve yet.
-On the other hand, I made most of my AI predictions about two years ago, and they were all at least 5 years out.
-The fact that some of these predictions were wrong two years out doesn't actually mean anything, because I won't know which predictions were right until another five years have passed.
+The first win in the AlphaGo vs Lee Sedol match was on March 9, 2016, meaning it took DeepMind just shy of three years to do the same in Starcraft.

+I'll have to think about whether that means I'm undercalibrated.
+The tricky part here is that the last time I took a questionnaire about AI predictions, it only asked about moonshot AI projects, and accordingly almost all of my guesses were at least 10 years in the future.
+Given that I took this questionnaire two years ago, I've yet to have any positives, but I won't be able to *observe* any correct guesses for at least another 8 years.
 It's all a waiting game.

+This is probably why people don't like debating with futurists that refuse to make short-term predictions.
+Luckily, I don't deal with people like that very often.

 The Starcraft AI Effect